UMAprotocol/UMIPs/UMIPs/umip-179.md

 Each Relayer Refund Leaf shall be constructed as follows:
 - `amountToReturn` shall be set to `max(-netSendAmount, 0)`.
 - `l2TokenAddress` shall be set to the L2 token address for the corresponding `l1Token` considered in PoolRebalanceRoot production.
-    - HubPool and SpokePool token mappings shall made according to the highest `quoteTimestamp` of any relays in the group.
+    - HubPool and SpokePool token mappings shall be made according to the highest `quoteTimestamp` of any relays in the group.
     - If no relays are present, then the relevant token mapping from the previous successful proposal shall be used.
 - Each element of the `refundAddresses` and `refundAmounts` arrays shall be produced according to the defined procedure for computing relayer repayments.
     - One entry shall exist per unique address, containing the sum of any outstanding: